 - Implement Poka-Yoke (error-proofing) if possible.

-- Do horizontal deployment of corrective actions.
+- Do a horizontal deployment of corrective actions.

 D8: Recognize the team and their contribution